 Payday loans are a controversial topic across America, thanks to their tendency to trap borrowers in debt.
 Unfortunately, each state can regulate the predatory industry within their borders how they see fit, and some do a better job than others.
 Here’s what you should know about the Illinois payday loan laws if you live in the state.

-Payday lending is illegal in Illinois.
-In March of 2021, Illinois Governor J.B.
+Payday lending is technically legal in Illinois but is heavily regulated.
+In March 2021, Illinois Governor J.B.
 Pritzker signed The Predatory Loan Prevention Act, which caps the interest on payday loans to a 36% annual percentage rate (APR).
-Previously, the APRs could reach the mid triple digits.
+Previously, the APRs could reach the mid-triple digits.

 While lenders can still offer small loans that follow the payday loan structure, they can’t carry the excessive interest rates that previously made them predatory.
 As a result, legislators have effectively defanged the payday loan trap in Illinois.